 IMAGINARY LANDSCAPE NO. 1

-In winter the moon rises to its highest point of the seasons.
+In winter the moon rises to its highest point in the sky.
 Its path parallels that of the summer sun.
 And where the long nights of winter dominate, it is the full moon light that becomes the greatest source of illumination.

-Along the coast of the American Northwest the earth is composed of sedimentary, metamorphic churnings and volcanic floods from 17 million years ago.
+Along the coast of the American Northwest, the earth is composed of sedimentary and metamorphic stones pressed within a cataclysm of volcanic floods from 17 million years ago.
 Great pillars of erosion resistant stone stand as monuments within the oceans gnawing waves.
 Remnants of volcanic islands whose drifting origin dates back a billion years create a scattered graveyard of geologic time.
-These oceanic movements coalesce with the force and pull of the full moon circulating this tidal body in the genesis pounding surf that sculpts the earth as it dissolves back into the sea.
+These oceanic movements coalesce with the force and pull of the full moon circulating this tidal body in the pounding surf that continually sculpts and reshapes the edge of western America, even as it dissolves back into the sea.